gazay/ids_please/README.md

 puts ids.original           # => ["https://twitter.com/gazay", "http://facebook.com/alexey.gaziev"]
 ```

-Or you can just check that link relates or not to some social network:
+Or you can just check that the link is for a known social network:

 ```ruby
 ids = IdsPlease.new('https://twitter.com/gazay', 'http://some-unknown-network.com/gazay')